Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/01. NodeJS Under the Hood/README.md

 * [The Basics of Node.js Streams](https://www.sitepoint.com/basics-node-js-streams/)
 * [Why Does Node.js use Streams?
 (Quora Question)](https://www.quora.com/Why-do-servers-like-Node-js-Express-use-streams-to-represent-the-request-and-response-objects)

+## Challenges

+Complete the challenges below.
+Be sure to pair up with another student when you feel blocked.
+Review your work with an instructor when you have completed everything.

+- Watch the video listed above.
+You skip ahead and watch at 2x speed to save time.
+- Complete the learnYouNode tutorial below.
+- Pair with another student if you are blocked, or if some else is having trouble.
+- Review your work with an instructor.
+- Check off the work as you complete it [here](https://docs.google.com/a/makegameswith.us/spreadsheets/d/1HFFYZl772kgCleL0AEzVYxoudbA_7WafcomyrSwTTc8/edit?usp=sharing).

 ## Baseline Challenges

 1. Pick five question from [this article](https://medium.freecodecamp.com/before-you-bury-yourself-in-packages-learn-the-node-js-runtime-itself-f9031fbd8b69) and discuss each one with a partner.
 Look up answers if you don't know between each other.